-Winners of the 2013 Masterson Ethics Essay Competition
+2013 Thomas J. Masterson Ethics Essay Competition Winners

 DOOMED: Ethics and Subway Journalism.”
 This was the title of a current ethical news story that appeared in the New York Post.
 There were 60 participants who competed for a chance at a $5,000 scholarship.
 A total of ten (10) scholarships were being awarded, totaling $12,500.
 Participants had to submit a cover sheet and a Case Analysis Essay.
 The essay was a compelling business ethics-related news story, titled "Doomed: Ethics and Subway Journalism."
 For the first time in this competition, participants had to apply the ethical reasoning framework that surrounds the newly developed JMU Eight Key Questions.

 “DOOMED” was a news story about a photojournalist (R. Umar Abbasi), who watched a man being pushed onto a New York City subway track.
 Instead of attempting to help the man off of the tracks, he chooses to snap photos of the scene to – in his words – try to alert (with his camera flash) the subway driver of the situation.
 Others standing nearby also do not attempt to lift the man off of the tracks (instead choosing to frantically wave at the subway driver).
 The New York Post then uses one of Mr. Abbasi’s photos as the cover photo with the following headline: “DOOMED: Pushed on the subway track, this man is about to die.”

 The essay focused on the following key elements:

 a) Provided a clear statement of the ethical situation(s) or dilemma(s) in this case.

 b) Identified the primary stakeholders in this case and how they were affected (e.g., how benefiting; how harmed).

 c) Analyzed the business-related issues pertinent to this case.